ddukbg/prompts-for-anything/docs/CAPTCHA.md

 3. Response Handling
    - Retry recommended if confidence score is below 0.9
    - Compare results of multiple attempts for complex problems

+### 💡 Performance Improvement Possibility
+When encountering low confidence or incorrect results, the images and their peculiarities can be stored in a RAG (Retrieval-Augmented Generation) or prior knowledge database.
+This approach can help reduce error rates and improve confidence scores when similar cases occur.

 ### ⚠️ Limitations
 - Recognition rate decreases with very low image quality